-8. As part of the standard request process, do your FOIA professionals proactively contact requesters concerning complex or voluminous requests in an effort to clarify or narrow the scope of the request so requesters can receive responses more quickly?
+7. As part of the standard request process, do your FOIA professionals proactively contact requesters concerning complex or voluminous requests in an effort to clarify or narrow the scope of the request so requesters can receive responses more quickly?
 Please describe any such outreach or dialogue, and, if applicable, any specific examples.

 Yes-GSA sends a standard letter to requesters who submit overly voluminous requests, which asks specific questions to help narrow the request.
 GSA also works with requesters to suggest alternative language.
 And, depending on the nature of the discussions and the volume of records retrieved, GSA might also provide a small sample of documents to help the requester understand the need for clarity.
 For example, sample documents often allow the requester to better understand the volume and type of records that a specific search might produce, as well as whether the retrieved records are actually responsive to their request.
+Additionally,

-Additionally, GSA usually explains the cost and time requirements that might be associated with an overly-broad request, as those two elements may be critical to requester decision-making.
+GSA usually explains the cost and time requirements that might be associated with an overly-broad request, as those two elements may be critical to requester decision-making.
+For example, GSA may identify as responsive requests that were received directly from the requesters.
+When this information is shared with the requester, the requester narrowed the request to exclude records they already possessed.